ChrisWiegman/backup-github/README.md

 ## Features

 - Backs up all repositories (public, private, and forks) for your authenticated GitHub account
-- Uses `git clone --mirror` to create complete mirror clones including all branches and refs
+- Uses `git clone --mirror` to create complete mirror clones including all branches, tags, and refs
 - Stores OAuth tokens securely in your system keyring; no config files with plain-text credentials
 - Handles GitHub API pagination automatically
+- Runs up to 5 repository operations concurrently
+- Handles `SIGTERM` and `SIGINT` (Control+C) gracefully

 ## Prerequisites